Nayar/laptop-requirement/README.md

 Software
 --------
-- Ubuntu or any Linux OS
+- OS:                     Ubuntu or any Linux OS